Buying a home step-by-step guide

 - Expiry date of the mortgage offer

-Your lender may want to see a surveyors report before issuing you a letter of offer, if the property is very old.
-Your bank will also send a copy of your letter of offer to your solicitor, along with other legal paperwork, so you should meet with your solicitor as soon as possible after getting your letter of offer.
+Your bank will send a copy of your letter of offer to your solicitor, along with other legal paperwork, so you should arrange to meet with your solicitor as soon as possible after getting your letter of offer.

-When you meet your solicitor, they will explain and complete various documents with you.
-If you are happy with all the details, you formally accept the letter of offer from your lender through your solicitor.
-You solicitor will also check that the contracts are in order.
-If they are happy with the contracts, you will sign two copies.
+Your solicitor will explain and complete various documents with you.
+If you are happy with all the details, you formally accept the letter of offer from your lender, through your solicitor.
+Your solicitor will also check that the contracts are in order and if they are happy with the contracts, you will sign two copies.
 Your solicitor will return both of these copies to the seller’s solicitor.
 At this point you have legally agreed to buy the property.

-You will then need to pay a deposit – usually up to 10% of the purchase price less any booking deposit you have paid – to your solicitor, who will arrange to have it paid to the seller through their solicitor.
+You will then need to pay your deposit, usually 10-20% of the purchase price depending on whether you’re a first-time buyer or not, less any booking deposit you have paid.
+You pay your deposit to your solicitor, who will arrange to have it paid to the seller through their solicitor.

-Once the seller’s solicitor receives the contract you have signed and the deposit, they and the seller will sign and return one copy of the contract to your solicitor.
+Once the seller’s solicitor receives the signed contract and your deposit, they and the seller will sign and return one copy of the contract to your solicitor.
 At this point the seller has legally agreed to sell you their property.

 Once your lender is happy that they have all the paperwork and it is in order, the mortgage cheque will be issued to your solicitor.
 Your solicitor will arrange to have these funds transferred to the seller through their solicitor.

-Stamp duty is the tax you will have to pay when you buy a property.
-Since December 2010, the rate is 1% of the purchase price for properties valued up to €1 million, and 2% on any amount over that.
-Your solicitor will arrange to pay the stamp duty for you, but bear in mind you will need to pay this money to your solicitor when they are closing the sale – so you will need to have this amount of money available.
+Stamp duty is the tax you pay when you buy a property.
+The rate is 1% of the purchase price for properties valued up to €1 million, and 2% on any amount over that.
+Your solicitor will arrange to pay the stamp duty for you, but bear in mind you will need to pay the money to your solicitor when they are closing the sale.